 I’m glad we got to eat more of the snacks we brought with us from America.
 There was very little food to get on the island, once you leave the port area.
 We have cookies and fig bars and kind bars that just keep getting more crumbly as they sit in our backpack, passed over.
-There are just so many snacks to eat here!
-If you don’t like red bean though, I don’t know what you’d eat here for dessert.
+There are just so many snacks to eat in Japan that we kept putting them off!

-Update: after arriving back in Okayama, we picked up food at the grocery store within the station then continued to our hotel.
+Update: after arriving back in Okayama, we picked up food at a grocery store within the station then continued to our hotel.
 I wonder if it was the extra sun exposure from the island, but both Robyn and I were beyond exhausted even though the day felt less stressful and less go go go to me than other days.
-While we did wake up much earlier than usual, the segments of transit were long enough to allow some napping and our walking was much more leisurely.
-Maybe the vacation is just wearing my energy down.
-So we took a nap at 7pm.
+We did wake up much earlier than usual, the segments of transit were long enough to allow some napping and our walking was much more leisurely.
+But we were still super tired and took a nap at 7pm.
 I woke up earlier and researched places for our one splurge meal which we wanted to be beef.
 I’ve been really wary of sushi restaurants here because I don’t want to order a ton and realize the sushi is lower quality than I hoped.
 Plus I just have such high expectations for fish here and I also think I could get really good sushi for just as expensive in America.
 Fancy Japanese beef, however, I can’t get in America.
 So it seems more special!
+(Note: IT WAS!)

 We went out to eat around 9pm, though walking to the place really meant a 945pm dinnertime after meandering and taking photos.
 The restaurant is some long name I’ll have to look up later, but it was a bit hard to find though once we found it, it was kind of like a grand sign that just appeared on the corner of a street.
 It’s also another branch of the same restaurant we had gone to the night before for the sake tasting and marbled beef.
 I’m glad we tried a new location, which seemed like the main one.
 We didn’t need reservations at all, probably because it was so late already.
 You take your shoes off in the restaurant and sit in those booths where your feet are lower than the floor and there’s a grill in front of you.
 We opted for a medium meal, as in not lean meat and not premium, fatty meat which I’m thankful for because the fattest cut we had was way too fatty for me.